R2 Zoning NYC Single Family Residential District

 How big of a house can I build in R2 Zoning?

 Lets assume we are dealing with a property that is 40 feet wide and 100 feet deep and is on an interior lot.
-An interior lot is located in the middle of the block with neighboring properties on 3 sides (corner lots have different rules).
-We have another blog post if you want to learn about different lot types.
+An interior lot is located within a block with neighboring properties on 3 sides (through lots and corner lots for have different rules).
+We have another blog post if you want to learn more about the difference between interior, through, and corner lots.

-The floor area ratio of a property is a zoning term that governs how many square feet you can build on a property.
-You multiply the property square footage by the floor area ratio and then you get the maximum square footage allowed for your house.
+The floor area ratio of a property is a zoning term that governs how many square feet you can build on a given property.
+The larger the property the more square footage you can get and in turn the smaller the property the less square footage you can build.
+You multiply the property square footage by the floor area ratio to get the maximum square footage for your house.

 The Floor area ratio in an R2 Zoning district is .5